fumes/fumes.jekyll/readme.md

 ✿ This will bloom greener fumes soon...## Structure

-- Now using the [Source branch](https://github.com/fumes/fumes.github.io/tree/source) for development.
-'Master branch' is compiled locally and deployed via rake script then automagically pushed to Netlify CDN at every update.
+- Now using the [Source branch](https://github.com/fumes/fumes.github.io/tree/source) for development which is then deployed automagically to Netlify CDN at every update.

+- 'Master branch' is redundant now.
+It's just the locally compiled ```_site``` folder pushed via rake script (not useful, just a compiled copy without source files... just an exercise, might even delete it someday!)

 - More **working branches** maybe present at times...